 - $5.7 Million Planned to Restore South Carolina Piedmont Streams, Water Quality

-- America the Beautiful passes currently unavailable at Enoree, Long Cane offices
+- America the Beautiful passes unavailable at Supervisor's & Long Cane offices

 - Damaged bridges along the Enoree Passage of Palmetto Trail; exercise caution